jatinkhandelwal662-jk/Delhi-Sudarshan/README.md

 ## ✨ Key Features (The USP)

+### 🎙️ Zero-UI Accessibility
+* **No App Required:** Designed for the 47% of the population that is elderly or digitally illiterate.
+* **Language Agnostic:** The system speaks fluid Hindi and English, bridging the digital divide.

 ### 🕵️‍♂️ The "Surprise Audit" (Anti-Corruption Loop)
 * **Trust, but Verify:** The system doesn't just log complaints; it verifies them.
 * **One-Click Cluster Audit:** The Nodal Officer can trigger a random verification check with a single click.
 The AI Agent targets a **citizen group** (clustered by specific Area and Department) and calls them to verify if the work claimed by the contractor was actually completed.